 Soft Drinks, cordials and carbonated energy drinks are high in sugar content.
 Sugars are the primary food source for the bacteria on teeth.
 These bacteria metabolise the sugars and produce acids.
 These acids cause the decay of enamel and damage to the tooth structure.

-Specialised dental products such as neutralizing products, fluoride varnishes, gels or rinses, remineralising agents such as CPP-ACP added to chewing gum, lozenges, mouthwashes can help to remineralise tooth surfaces.
-Ask our dentists for more details where these products can be purchased.
+- Specialised dental products such as neutralizing products, fluoride varnishes, gels or rinses such as CPP-ACP added to chewing gum, lozenges, mouthwashes can help to remineralise tooth surfaces.

-A regular dental check-up is important to detect early damage.
-Be proactive and BOOK a consultation with our dentist.
+- A regular dental check-up is important to detect early damage.
+Be proactive and book a consultation with our dentists.